conig/msemtools/README.md

 improved by including gender as a moderator.

 To get the specific values we can call summary on this object.
-Additionally, we can request a tranformation to something a little bit easier to interpret that log-odds.
+Additionally, we can request a transformation to something which is easier to interpret than log-odds.

 ``` r
 logit2prob = function(logit){